mipops/dvrescue/docs/_sections/dv_transfer_station.md

 * In the viewer that opens, click on the arrow next to the red record button.
 * See if your device is listed in the menu that opens.

 If your device does not show up in QuickTime, you should also try the restart steps below, but will likely need to move on to the connections troubleshooting section as well.

+__Check for Device via DVGrab (Linux)__
+On computers running flavors of Linux the command line program can be used to test your deck connection.
+This program can be installed via package managers (for example with `sudo apt install dvgrab` on Ubuntu).
+Once installed, running the command `dvgrab` in a terminal should trigger DVGrab to attempt a capture from detected deck.
+If this is unsuccessful you will need to move on to additional troubleshooting steps below.

 __Restart__
 * Turn off the deck and restart your computer.